pantheon-systems/decoupled-kit-js/packages/drupal-kit/README.md

-# Decoupled Bridge Node SDK
+# Pantheon Systems Drupal Kit

 Decoupling Drupal and Wordpress is hard.
 The goal for this SDK is to provider helpers to make it easier for customers to integrate backends into their node.js